opengeospatial/HY_Features/section_1-6.md

 ![Figure 9: Catchment receiving inflow via an identified inflow node](figs/fig9.png)
 Figure 9: Catchments receive inflow via an identified inflow node.
 Note that nodes are not necessarily geographic features, but are rather nodes in a graph representation of the river network.

-Nodes stand alone as points of intersection in the network, the inflow and outflow designation is in reference to a catchment.
-This means that node serves as the outflow node of some contributing catchments and the inflow node of the catchment in question.
+Nodes stand alone as points of intersection in the network; whether a node is referred to as inflow or outflow is in reference to a catchment.
+This means that a node serves as the outflow node of some contributing catchment(s) and the inflow node of the catchment in question.
 Here, the actual node features are denoted as (potentially complex) outfalls however the catchment association with an inflow or outflow node is used for consistency.

+Figure: Need a figure here that will show the very basic concept of nodes.

 Consider that any location on a network can be thought of as the outflow node of an otherwise undefined catchment.
 For example, confluences are natural locations to define catchment outfalls but stream gage sites are also common places to study catchment processes and bridges are common upstream or downstream extents of named catchments.
 Given this idea, catchment inflow and outflow nodes located in a topological network can be located relative to another node.
 Figure 10 and 11 illustrate how a newly introduced location can be located up or downstream of a reference.

 ![Figure 10: Position (yellow dot) upstream of a reference point (red dot)](figs/fig10.png)
 Figure 10: Position (yellow dot) upstream of a reference point (red dot)